livius33/Write-a-Data-Science-Blog-Post/README.md

 # Installation

 The code runs with Python 3*.
-It does make use of some libraries, to install does libraries you will need to execute:
+It does make use of some libraries, to install does libraries you will need to download:
-<br>`pip install -r requirements.txt`
+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn

 The data used in this project is the Stackoverflow 2017 Annual Developer Survey data.
 To download it click [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017).